-The Institute of Community Ophthalmology (ICO), academic wing of Chittagong Eye Infirmary and Training Complex (CEITC) was established under University of Chittagong in 1991.
+The Institute of Community Ophthalmology (ICO), academic wing of Chittagong Eye Infirmary and Training Complex (CEITC) was established under the University of Chittagong in 1991.
 It was awarded affiliation with Bangabandhu Sheikh Mujib Medical University (BSMMU) in 2011.
-ICO conducts a 2 years course leading to Diploma in Community Ophthalmology (DCO) under the BSMMU and a 4 years degree, Bachelor of Science in Optometry (B. Optom) under University of Chittagong.
+ICO conducts 5 years course leading to MS (Ophthalmology) under the BSMMU, 2 years course leading to Diploma in Community Ophthalmology (DCO) under the BSMMU and a 4 years degree under Chittagong Medical University.
+It is mentioned here that the B.Optom course has been conducting under Chittagong Medical University since 2018.

 Name of courses offered: